MacPaw/schema-context-bundle/README.md

 ## Messenger Integration
 The bundle provides a middleware that automatically:

-* Adds a BaggageStamp to dispatched messages
+* Adds a BaggageSchemaStamp to dispatched messages

 * Restores the schema and baggage context on message handling